Cafe-GameDev/AudioCafe/docs/audio_config.md

 # Audio Config

-The `AudioConfig` is a `Resource` (`.tres` file) that serves as the central configuration object for the AudioCafe plugin.
+The `AudioConfig` is a `Resource` (`.tres` file) that serves as the central configuration object for the AudioManager plugin.
 It stores various settings and user preferences, ensuring that the plugin's behavior is persistent across editor sessions.

 ## Key Properties